 SOUVENIR OF MEETING SIR PAUL McCARTNEY

 The autograph of Paul McCartney, obtained in Dallas on May 9, 2002.
 At the time, I was doing some work for a friend who ran a music industry magazine.
 I shouldn’t have, but I used that connection to arrange to meet Paul through his publicist.
-It took a few minutes of his time, and about 60 seconds of Paul’s.
+It took a few minutes of the publicist’s time, and about 60 seconds of Paul’s.
 No harm, no foul, right?
 (My friend had already met McCartney).
 I did ask permission from the publicist before asking for the autograph.
 You can see the photo of me with Paul in the Celebrity Encounters page of this website.

 As a totally unexpected surprise and bonus, as I waited in the green room (for hours, by the way) in walked Sir George Martin, The Beatles’ record producer!
 Several of my Beatle-friends have met Paul, so I’m now a member of that club.
 None of them, however, got to meet George Martin, the man with the best claim to the title “The Fifth Beatle.”